Privacy Statement

 CILEX only processes Personal Data, where we have a lawful basis to do so.
 This will depend on the activity, that we collect it for e.g., to provide Membership Services.
 In some instances, there may be more than one lawful basis for which we process your Personal Data.

-The lawful bases for processing Personal Data can include Consent of the Data Subject, Contractual Necessity, Compliance with a Legal Obligation, Vital Interests, Public Interest and Legitimate Interest.
+The lawful bases for processing Personal Data can include Consent of the Data Subject, Contractual Necessity, Compliance with a Legal Obligation, Vital Interests, Public Interests and Legitimate Interests.

 1. Consent of the Data Subject

-CILEX processes Personal Data, where you have given consent for us to do so.
-This includes, but is not limited to, newsletters, surveys, consultations, events, products, services and sending you marketing communications.
-In relation to marketing communications, you always have the right to withdraw your consent.
+CILEX processes Personal Data, where you have given consent, including for newsletters, surveys, consultations, events, products, services and sending you marketing communications.
+You may withdraw your consent for marketing communications at any time.

 2. Compliance with a Legal Obligation

-CILEX processes Personal Data, which is necessary for compliance with legal obligations to which CILEX is subject. (e.g., the supply of regulatory information to The Office of Qualifications and Examinations Regulation (Ofqual) or Department for Education (DfE), Qualification Wales, CCEA; regulation as an Approved Regulator under the Legal Services Act 2007 in the public interest, such as the maintenance of the CILEX Authorised Practitioners Directory).
-This also includes, but is not limited to, providing Personal Data to regulators, law enforcement bodies and statutory bodies.
+CILEX processes Personal Data where there is a necessity to comply with legal obligations.
+This includes providing regulatory information to The Office of Qualifications and Examinations Regulation (Ofqual) or Department for Education (DfE), Qualification Wales, CCEA; regulation as an Approved Regulator under the Legal Services Act 2007 in the public interest, such as the maintenance of the CILEX Authorised Practitioners Directory).
+This also includes, but is not limited to, providing Personal Data to regulators, law enforcement bodies, and statutory bodies.

 The law allows us to do so provided that the processing is fair, balanced and it does not unduly impact on your rights.